Honours - International Relations, Political Studies and Middle East Studies

 The study of politics and international relations provides the knowledge and skills needed for positions in policy analysis and formulation, in both the public and private sectors and in non-government organisations (NGOs).
+The Middle East is a nexus of for many global political issues and our students may be considering a future in foreign affairs, intelligence, immigration, energy, media, finance or any other enterprise that is affected by the region.
 Our graduates have secured employment in diverse occupations and professions across a wide range of organisations including: public service departments and statutory authorities (local, state and federal); State and Federal parliaments; domestic and international non-government organisations and lobby groups; business (from small business to multinational corporations and umbrella associations); political parties and electoral offices; secondary and tertiary education; and, the mass media.

 Successful completion of an Honours degree also positions students for postgraduate study, whether immediately following or after settling into a career and wishing to develop further their expertise and prospects for professional advancement.
 Honours students have gone on to further study through Masters Degrees by Coursework, Masters Degrees by research, and PhD.

 An honours thesis, sometimes also known as an honours dissertation, is a document of independent research which is 14,000 to 16,000 words in length.
 A thesis is written under the supervision of a member of staff whose responsibilities are to advise the student as to the form and content of the dissertation.
 Your thesis topic will be developed in conjunction with your supervisor.
 Your supervisor is there to direct your thesis research and the overall theoretical, methodological and conceptual themes that emerge from your own work.
 Beyond that, the scope of your thesis is entirely up to you (provided of course you fit in with the prescribed ethical guidelines established by Deakin University).